 The final enclosure has an elevated viewing platform and this affords an excellent view across the area, with a bird's-eye view of the large pond contained within the enclosure.
 It's an ideal photo opportunity.

 To come on a walk, you'll need to become a walking member.

 A list of dates of upcoming walks is available on our "What's On" page.
-Note that the day usually finishes by 4PM during the winter half of the year and by 5PM during the summer half of the year.
+Note that the day usually finishes around 4PM.

 Note: the walk is suitable for most people, with only slight inclines.
 However, if you have a mobility issue or have any questions, please contact us using the "Contact" link in the menu above.